ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

         For Armada37x0 only, use this parameter to point to wtptools source code directory, which can be found as a3700_utils.zip in the release.
 Usage
         example: ``WTP=/path/to/a3700_utils``

+        If WTP source code is a git snapshot then provide path to the full git repository (including .git subdir) because WTP build process calls git commands.

 - CRYPTOPP_PATH